-Sustaining community and recreational opportunities and use
+Sustaining opportunities and use

-East Harbour Regional Park provides a range of opportunities for the community, with the most common recreational activities being walking, tramping, picnicking, mountain biking on specified tracks in the Northern Forest zone, camping and restricted recreational hunting in designated areas of the park.
+East Harbour Regional Park provides a range of opportunities for the community, with the most common recreational activities being walking, tramping, picnicking and cycling.
 Generations of Wellingtonians have enjoyed holiday excursions, often travelling by ferry, to the shores of the eastern harbour.